 Specifies the name of the device interface to add.

-Refer to Interfaces and Parameters for a list of supported network interfaces and the corresponding interface parameters for which you are prompted.
-For descriptions of interface parameters, refer to NET-CONFIG Prompts .
+Refer to the below table for a list of supported network interfaces and the corresponding interface parameters for which you are prompted.
+For descriptions of interface parameters, refer to the following table.